WHOLESALE LEATHER HIDES

 Wholesale Italian Leather Hides For Sale

-NEGMA Leather, Inc. is especially well-known for our fine and highly fashionable Italian lambskin leather.
-Having our own tannery in Italy enables us to monitor each step of the tanning & manufacturing process, to provide our customers with an unsurpassed level of high quality lambskin leather in various colors and size.
+NEGMA Leather, Inc. is especially well-known for our fine and highly fashionable full grain Italian lambskin leather hides.
+Having our own tannery in Italy enables us to monitor each step of the leather tanning & manufacturing process, to provide our customers with an unsurpassed level of high quality lambskin leather hides in various colors and size.
 Similar to human skin, the skin of each lamb or sheep is different and may have imperfections and blemishes such as insect bites, scrapes or barbed wire scars.
 Tanning the leather masks some of these blemishes and other processes may also alter the original texture.
-After completing the tanning process, leather can be “finished” in a variety of ways – it can be antiqued, buffed, dyed, embossed, waterproofed, etc. In our San Diego location, we stock more than 200 colors of leather and carry several different types of finishing – smooth, aniline, semi-aniline and vegetable tanned.
+After completing the tanning process, leather can be “finished” in a variety of ways – it can be antiqued, buffed, dyed, embossed, waterproofed, etc. In our San Diego location, we stock more than 200 colors of leather and carry several different types of finishing – smooth Nappa leather hide, aniline and semi-aniline and vegetable tanned.
 We also offer embossed and perforated leathers as well as prints and foils.

 Our Specialty Leathers